Skip to main content

 }

-The above shapes will result in all the data in the default graph (unnamed graph) being validated against the shapes defined in the union of both ex:shapesGraph1 and ex:shapesGraph2.
+The above shapes will result in all the data in ex:dataGraph being validated against the shapes defined in the union of both ex:shapesGraph1 and ex:shapesGraph2.
 The shape defined in ex:shapesGraph3 is effectively ignored.
-The resource rdf4j:nil is used to refer to the default graph.

 The following data is valid.